mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Another example of a federated Internet protocol is XMPP {{?RFC6120}}, supporting "instant messaging" and similar functionality.
 Like e-mail, it reuses DNS for naming and requires federation to facilitate rendezvous of users from different systems.

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
-Because federation is voluntary, some operators captured their users into a single service, rather than provide the benefits of global interoperability.
+Because federation is voluntary, some operators captured their users into a single service, denying them the benefits of global interoperability.

 The examples above illustrate that federation can be a useful technique to avoid proprietary centralization and manage beneficial centralization, but on its own does not avoid concentration and platform centralization.
 If a single entity can capture the value provided by a protocol, they may use the protocol as a platform to get a “winner take all” outcome -- a significant risk with many Internet protocols, since network effects often promote such outcomes.
 Likewise, external factors (such as spam control) might naturally “tilt the table” towards a few operators.